 If you collect rack rent (i.e; annual rent) then you can be seen as equally responsible for the property as the landlord and liable to a fine of anything up to £30,000.

-Since the law was amended in October 2018, many feel that the changes and the importance of the legislation has gone unnoticed by many.
+Since HMO laws was changed in October 2018, many feel that the changes and the importance of the legislation has gone unnoticed by many.
 And, as a by product of this, many people are unaware that they might now be responsible for getting their property licensed.
 Seeing as local authorities can conduct spot checks and issue unlimited fines for non compliance, understanding how your property is affected by HMO legislation is more important than ever.

 If you think that some of your property might be subject to HMO licensing, it’s highly advisable to seek professional advice.

 You can also take a look at our library of free guides for property managers and letting agents.

 |Quick Guide: Property & HMO Licensing||How to Get a Property Licence||HHSRS Guide: Fire and Burn Hazards||HHSRS Guide: Crowding and Space|